osandadeshan/playwright-api-automation-demo/README.md

 Explore Playwright API Testing Documentation [here.](https://playwright.dev/docs/api-testing)

 ## Installation
-To set up this project, you can use the following commands:
+To set up this project, you can use the following command:

 ```bash
 npm ci